shreyas-p56/ksp3.0-animations/Stars in Interstellar Space/README.md

-# Stars in Deep Space
+# Stars in Interstellar Space
-A short animation of moving through Deep Space.
+A short animation of moving through Interstellar Space.